Therese Neumann: Inedia and Stigmata

 Bavarian mystic Therese Neumann (1898–1962) claimed to have lived without food or water from 1922 until her death, sustained only by the Eucharist, and bore visible stigmata from 1926; a 1927 medical observation produced ambiguous results she later refused to repeat.

 Therese Neumann (1898–1962) of Konnersreuth, Bavaria was among the most widely discussed mystics of the twentieth century.
-She claimed to have ceased eating solid food in 1922 and to have taken only the Eucharist from 1927 until her death — a period of approximately 35 years.
+She said she had ceased eating solid food in 1922 and had taken only the Eucharist from 1927 until her death — a period of approximately 35 years.

 The bishopric of Regensburg ordered a supervised observation in July 1927.
 Dr. Otto Seidl and four Franciscan nursing sisters monitored Neumann for fifteen days at her family home.
-While no food intake was directly observed, weight measurements told a different story: her weight dropped significantly mid-observation, then returned to near-baseline — a pattern that later medical reviewers (including a 2006 peer-reviewed analysis and a 2020 systematic review in the Journal of Nervous and Mental Disease) interpreted as evidence of resumed food intake during less carefully monitored hours.
+No food intake was directly observed during the period.
+Weight measurements were recorded throughout: her weight dropped from 121 to 112.5 lbs mid-observation, then returned to near-baseline by the final day.
+The monitoring took place at the family home rather than in a hospital setting.

 Stigmata